-Usability tests check if people can use a product.
-Duh.
-But what does “usable” mean?
-Steve Krug, author of Don’t Make Me Think, summed it up: “It really just means making sure that something works well: that a person of average ability and experience can use the thing—whether it’s a website, a toaster, or a revolving door — for its intended purpose without getting hopelessly frustrated.”
+“It means making sure that something works well: that a person of average ability and experience can use the thing—whether it’s a website, a toaster, or a revolving door — for its intended purpose without getting hopelessly frustrated.”

 What is usability testing?

-No perfect standard says how to do it.
-Usually, you’ll have to fine-tune and customize this method to fit the context.
-The most important first step: Learn the basics of usability testing, start doing tests and make them an essential part of your UX process.
+There is no strictly defined usability testing process.
+You’ll have to fine-tune and customize it to your needs.
+However, the most critical first step is to learn the basics of usability testing, start doing UX testing and make it an essential part of your UX process.

 What is the purpose of usability testing?